-- Comments on Enlist cotton and plant-back restrictions. - The last recommended planting date for guar has been moved forward five days due to the need to plant earlier for a better chance at full maturity especially to help achieve better test weight to minimize a discount.
+- Comments on Enlist cotton and plant-back restrictions. - The last recommended planting date for guar has been moved forward five days due to the need to plant earlier for a better chance at full maturity especially to help achieve better test weight to minimize a significant potential discount.

-- Guar Resources, Brownfield, TX, has reopened under a new owner and is contracting guar for 2023. - "Sugarcane aphid" is in fact actually the sorghum aphid.
+- "Sugarcane aphid" (SCA) is in fact actually the sorghum aphid.
 Genetic tests confirm this.
-What we have known as SCA is not a new biotype.
-Management recommendations do not change with this new identification. - The ethanol plant in Hockley Co. is reopened in fall 2023 giving local grain sorghum growers an additional potential and competitive market. - Grain sorghum replant options now include herbicide tolerant hybrids that enable grass control in existing sorghum crops.
+What we have known as SCA is not a new sugarcane aphid biotype after all.
+Management recommendations do not change with this new identification. - Grain sorghum replant options now include herbicide tolerant hybrids that enable grass control in existing sorghum crops.